 The findings of the current investigation indicate that the application of the family-centered support intervention significantly improved the mental health scores of hemodialysis patients.
-More specifically, the intervention resulted in a reduction of various mental health parameters, including depression, anxiety, and obsessive-compulsive thoughts.
+More specifically, the intervention resulted in a reduction of various mental health parameters, including depression, anxiety, and obsessivecompulsive thoughts.
 These findings suggest that the intervention may effectively improve mental health outcomes.

 Previous research findings support the present study's results.
-The study conducted by Narimani observed a significant improvement in the quality of life of hemodialysis patients in terms of general health and physical performance following an educational intervention [45].
-The research conducted by Ghavidel et al. investigated the impact of selfcare training on patients' quality of life, with a focus on general health and physical performance.
+The study conducted by Narimani observed a significant improvement in the guality of life of hemodialysis patients in terms of general health and performance following educational physical an intervention [45].
+The research conducted by Ghavidel et al. investigated the impact of self-care training on patients' quality of life, with a focus on general health and physical performance.
 The study utilized the collaborative care model and found that this approach significantly improved these areas [46].
-The study conducted by Baraz-Pardenjani et al. demonstrated a significant rise in the mean quality of life score among hemodialysis patients with regard to physical performance following the implementation of an educational intervention [47].
+The study conducted by Baraz-Pardenjani et al. demonstrated a significant rise in the mean guality of life score among hemodialysis patients with regard to physical performance following the implementation of an educational intervention [47].
 The research conducted by Eghtedar et al. aimed to investigate the impact of training health-promoting behaviors on the psychological well-being of hemodialysis patients.
 The study's results indicate that six sessions of health behavior training based on Pender's model positively impacted the psychological well-being of hemodialysis patients [48].

 The experience of chronic illness alongside dialysis is known to elicit a multifaceted response that encompasses emotional, physical, and psychological reactions.
 This phenomenon elicits mental tension, prompting individuals to endeavor towards controlling, handling, or reconciling with the emerging condition [49].
 Hemodialysis can be a source of stress for patients, who may employ various adaptive mechanisms to manage this challenge.
 The correction and enhancement of adaptive reactions in patients require the active involvement of healthcare professionals, including nurses and other treatment team members, as well as the patient's family.
 Through adequate education and heightened awareness, these stakeholders can facilitate the adaptation of patients to their current problems and difficulties [50].
-The study conducted by Healy and McKay demonstrated that the implementation of coping strategies could effectively maintain the job satisfaction of individuals afflicted with hemodialysis disease [51].
-According to Sultan's research findings, individuals requiring hemodialysis exhibit an improved ability to cope with their condition when taught stress-coping techniques [52].

-The current investigation employed a family-based approach to examine hemodialysis patients.
+The study The current investigation employed a family-based approach to examine hemodialysis patients.
 The phenomenon of interactive communication is known to account for the potential impact of an individual's actions on the larger family system.
 Hence, it is a plausible hypothesis that empowering a single family member may positively affect the empowerment of the family system as a whole in achieving health-related goals.

 The findings from research with individuals undergoing hemodialysis suggest that educational interventions may be necessary to enhance patient knowledge and motivation, which may, in turn facilitate improved self-management, behavioral modification, and coping with associated challenges [53, 54].
-Research findings have demonstrated the beneficial impact of education on enhancing an individual's capacity for self-care.
-As a result, certain health policies have been formulated to enhance patient comprehension and self-management of their conditions.
-Alongside this, various factors have been examined as potential predictors of patient self-care behaviors, including but not limited to self-efficacy, individual beliefs, social norms, and self-confidence [53].
+Research findings have demonstrated the beneficial impact of education on enhancing an individual's capacity for selfcare.
+As a result, certain health policies have been formulated to enhance patient comprehension and selfmanagement of their conditions.
+Alongside this, various factors have been examined as potential predictors of patient self-care behaviors, including but not limited to self-efficacy, individual beliefs, social norms, and selfconfidence [53].

-Recurrent hemodialysis sessions on a weekly basis and the arduous nature of this therapeutic procedure, coupled with a multitude of physical, psychological, social, and economic challenges, result in a diminished sense of well-being and self-efficacy among these patients [55].
+Recurrent hemodialysis sessions on a weekly basis and the arduous nature of this therapeutic procedure, coupled with a multitude of physical, psychological, social, and economic challenges, result in a diminished sense of wellbeing and self-efficacy among these patients [55].
 Better outcomes from self-management and enhanced mental health are associated with higher patient self-efficacy [56].
 Furthermore, educating and supporting patients toward self-centeredness can enhance disease management and decrease healthcare expenses [57, 58].